-UN Voluntary Fund for Indigenous Peoples - Last session
+UN Voluntary Fund for Indigenous Peoples - previous session

-- 25 grants for representatives of indigenous organizations to attend the 16th session of the Permanent Forum on Indigenous Issues (PFII);
+- 46 grants for representatives of indigenous organisations to attend the 19th session of the United Nations Permanent Forum on Indigenous Issues (UNPFII);

-- 20 grants for representatives of indigenous organizations to attend the 10th session of the Expert Mechanism on the Rights of Indigenous Peoples;
+- 40 grants for representatives of indigenous organisations to attend the 13th session of the Expert Mechanism on the Rights of Indigenous Peoples (EMRIP);

-- 4 grants for representatives of indigenous organizations to attend the 27th session of the Universal Periodic Review Working Group.
+- 30 grants for representatives of indigenous organisations to attend the Treaty Body, Human Rights Council and Universal Periodic Review Working Group sessions;